rs-schr/PaperlessEtiketten/README.md

-**A very simple script that generates a PDF for Paperless ASN-Codes with QR code from numbers that are loaded from the CSV file.**
+# A very simple script that generates a PDF for Paperless ASN-Codes with QR code from numbers that are loaded from the CSV file.

+### The script is written in Python and uses the fpdf library for the PDF generation.**

 the parameters for the labels can be adjusted in config.py.